wyldcrd/Servermark/README.md

 Because zombies are the first thing I thought of, however if you know how to change variables go ahead.

-Will add a first release tomorrow most likely

 Future ideas:

 Leaderboard